Why are you replacing the water main?

 How much of the main are you replacing?

 To minimize disruption, the project will be completed in phases over the course of three years.
-The first phase of the project, slated for November, 2016 through mid-April, 2017, involves work on 2.2 miles of the water main, running from Eastern Parkway and Beargrass Creek near Poplar Level Road to Grinstead Drive near Lexington Road and Cherokee Park.
+Phase 2A of the project, slated for mid-October 2017 through April 2018, involves work on 1.7 miles of the water main along Eastern Parkway from Crittenden Drive at I-65 to Beargrass Creek near Poplar Level Road.

 Are you shutting down all of Eastern Parkway at one time?